 Marcum, J. A. 2008.
-An introductory philosophy of medicine humanizing modern medicine.
+An Introductory Philosophy of Medicine Humanising Modern Medicine.
 Dordrecht: Springer.

-(4) Outline rival accounts, showing deep and sustained understanding of their relative strengths and weaknesses, of the following concepts: health, disease, placebos, evidence and diagnosis, and the mind-body relation in the context of medicine.
+Outline rival accounts, comprehensive and systematic understanding of their relative strengths and weaknesses, of the following concepts: health, disease, placebos, evidence and diagnosis, and the mind-body relation in the context of medicine;

-(5) Show sustained understanding of phenomenological approaches to medicine.
+Show deep and systematic understanding of phenomenological approaches to medicine;

-(6) Outline and show sustained understanding of rival positions on one medically-related ethical issue, such as medically-assisted death.
+Outline and show deep and systematic understanding of rival positions on one medically-related ethical issue, such as medically-assisted death.

 Back to top